Propsowicz/Chess-Masterclass/README.md

 ## Description

 The application is designed to be used only by registered users.
-The main content of website are chess courses which have been divided into four groups, dependent on Premium Plans.
-Premium Plans are:
+The main content of the website are chess courses which have been divided into four groups, depending on the Premium Plans.
+The Premium Plans are:
 >Free | 0.00$

 >Master | 9.99$